SecurityJosh/DownloadBlocker/README.md

         }
     }

+The JSON data should be minified before setting the registry value, for example by using [this](https://codebeautify.org/jsonminifier) tool.

 ### Banned Extensions

-The bannedExtensions object supports the wildcard operator ("*"), or an array of extensions (Without the leading '.')
+The bannedExtensions object supports an array containing either:
+* The extensions to ban (Without the leading '.')
+* The wildcard operator ("*")

+### Origin

+* Local - The file was downloaded via javascript
+* Server - The file is hosted via a web server
+* Any - Either of the above

 ### Exceptions

 Each rule object optionally supports exceptions via the **exceptions** array.
 Each exception is made up of a type and a value.

 At the moment, the only valid type for an exception is "hostname".
 When downloading a file via JS, hostname is the hostname of the page the download was initiated from.
 When downloading via a server, it is the hostname of the download URL.

+### Alerts

 **alertConfig** is an optional object which contains a number of parameters used to send a HTTP request when a download is blocked.
 This can be used to ingest block data into a SIEM or other alert system.